andrewmatte/genetic_algo/README.md

 ## OK, so it cuts out a lot of unpromissing potential solutions.
 Doesn't that mean it's probabilistic?

 Yes and that's a good thing.
-If you could execute one billion possible solutions per second, it would still take you 1 billion seconds, it would still take you over 100 years.
+If you could execute one billion iterations per second, it would still take you 3.5 billion seconds, which is over 100 years.
 This algorithm will likely converge on a solution in about an hour on a 2017 bottom of the line laptop.
+A real-world use case was 65 choose 12 in 45 minutes, down from 120 years.

 ## Nice.
 But your code is a mess.